Best Online Ed.S. in Educational Leadership Rankings Methodology

 Although the Online Ed.S. in Educational Administration and Supervision is designed to satisfy superintendent licensure requirements in Indiana, it may suit the needs of out-of-state students.
 According to Ball State’s State Authorization Map, the Ed.S. is fully authorized in all states and territories.
 Candidates are expected to have a minimum 3.2 GPA on their master’s degree.
 View the curriculum in the Graduate Catalog and talk to the Ed.S. program coordinator to find out how many of your master’s credits could be transferred.

 As you might expect with a district-level program, the degree is packed with credits in fiscal management, school law, and schools buildings & grounds.
-You’ll be required to complete a Superintendent Internship and a capstone project, as well as a seminar in educational leadership.
+You’ll be required to complete a District-Level Internship and a capstone project, as well as a seminar in educational leadership.
 There’s even a class in public relations.
 Courses are asynchronous, which means you can learn on your own time.

 Note: Ed.S. credits can be counted towards Ball State’s Online Ed.D. in Educational Administration and Supervision.